 Access To The Old Village

 The only way into the old village during operational dates is through the superb architecturally designed building that houses the museum, which opened in 1999.
-There is disability access to the old town via a lift and the town itself was built on relatively flat land making is easy to get around.
+There is disability access to the old town via a lift and the town itself was built on relatively flat land making it easy to get around.
 See Opening Times below for more information about access in winter.

-Free entry to the Martyr Village (the name they now give this village).
+You will find free entry to the Martyr Village (the name they now give this village).